Skip to main content

 YMP

-A composer who began her career with Sage Gateshead’s Young Sinfonia is encouraging other young musicians to join Sage Gateshead’s Young Musicians Programme, reflecting on how it helped to give her the step on to the ladder she needed.
-Sage Gateshead’s Young Musicians Programme (YMP) is for aspiring young musicians aged 4-19 who are passionate about music and enrolment for the 2019 / 20 Young Musicians Programme opens on the 15th February 2019.
+A composer who began her career with The Glasshouse International Centre for Music’s Young Sinfonia is encouraging other young musicians to join Make Music: Young People, reflecting on how it helped to give her the step onto the ladder she needed.
+The Glasshouse’s programme for young musicians is for aspiring young musicians aged 4-19 who are passionate about music and enrolment for the 2019 / 20 Young Musicians Programme opens on the 15th February 2019.

 Since starting her music training with Young Sinfonia, Newcastle-born composer Anna Appleby, 25, has written for a range of musicians including opera singers and Royal Northern Sinfonia.

-Anna was 15 when she joined Sage Gateshead’s youth orchestra and after only a year on the programme, Anna became principal oboist, travelling to Sweden and Milan to perform with Young Sinfonia.
+Anna was 15 when she joined The Glasshouse’s youth orchestra and after only a year on the programme, Anna became principal oboist, travelling to Sweden and Milan to perform with Young Sinfonia.

-“I will never forget how emotional I was when I realised I would be performing on stage at Sage Gateshead, let alone on stages abroad and as a principal oboist!
+“I will never forget how emotional I was when I realised I would be performing on stage at The Glasshouse, let alone on stages abroad and as a principal oboist!
 Those first concerts made me start taking music more seriously and gave me confidence as a performer.”

 Anna went on to study for a Masters in Composition at the Royal Northern College of Music in Manchester after completing a music degree.
 Since then, Anna has racked up multiple awards, most recently, she is the recipient of the GDST Trailblazer Award 2018; awarded for her career as a composer so far.